Hakukano/FLP-Abyss-Player/README.md

 # Install

+## Windows

+- Download `install.ps1` from release page
+- Run it

+Use `uninstall.ps1` to uninstall that version.

 ## Install From crates.io

 -`cargo install flp-abyss-player`
 - Download the assets from release page
-- Setup environment variable to point to the assets

 ## Run From Source